Amodio/debian-config/README.md

 Preview
 -------

-Take a look at the result in this screeshot file: `screenshot.jpg`.
+Take a look at the result in the screenshot file: `screenshot.jpg`.

 Installation